Alpine-DAV/ascent/src/docs/sphinx/Actions/Scenes.rst

 alpha values.
 Otherwise, the volume plot will look exactly the same as a pseudocolor plot.

 There are two formats that can be used to add a custom color table.
-The first is a compact color table format:
+The first is a compact color table format and the second is an expanded color table format.

+All of the examples below are equivilant forms to express the same color table and result in the following plot:

+..  figure:: ../images/color_table_example.png
+    :scale: 50 %
+    :align: center

+    A volume plot defined using a custom color table

+Here is an example of adding a custom color table to the volume plot using scalar colors and the compact color table:

 .. code-block:: c++